 Online degree programs are a convenient, cost-effective educational alternative for students who cannot commute to campus.
 Many web-based programs are taught asynchronously or on a self-paced schedule, allowing students to complete coursework on their own time.
 The distance format is ideal for students with full-time jobs, childcare obligations, and other commitments that prevent them from reaching campus.
 The most successful online students are organized, self-motivated learners who can complete required assignments and exams without supervision.

-Below, we’ve ranked the top 50 online colleges and universities for the 2016-17 academic year.
+Below, we’ve ranked the top 50 colleges and universities offering online bachelor’s degrees for the 2016-17 academic year.
 We will also explore the various benefits of the online format, financial aid opportunities for distance learners, and the costs associated with a web-based program.

 |Rank||School Name||School Logo||City||Cost||Address & Contact Info||School Links||Acclaim for Online Programs||School Description|

 UF earns the top spot in our best online colleges ranking thanks to its wide range of options for distance learners.
 Those pursuing a bachelor's degree can choose from 14 four-year programs, all of which are delivered entirely online.
 These include an RN to BSN program for aspiring nurses and eight liberal arts pathways.
 Four two-year completion programs are also available for associate degree-holders.
 The school serves online graduate students with 78 online master's programs, and more than a dozen doctoral and specialist options.

 Online courses at the university are offered through the Southern Regional Education Board (SREB) Electronic Campus, which draws from accredited learning institutions in 16 participating member states.
 Students whose homes states are members of the SREB may participate in the Academic Common Market/Electronic Campus, which allows them to enroll in more than 90 online degree programs at in-state tuition rates.